zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 * Authority and additional sections are by default ignored.

-The test case specification may prescribe that CNAME records are handled in an a different way than the default above.
+The test case specification may prescribe that CNAME records are handled in a different way than the default above.